theogiraudet/Bookshelf/docs/modules/log.md

   :::
 ```

-*View the log history for a specific namespace, tag, and severity level:*
+*Example: View the log history for a specific namespace, tag, and severity level:*

 ```mcfunction
 # Once